See a list of Registered Nursing (RN) Programs by Clicking Here!

 Schools Other Students Requested Information From:

-For students that earn a college degree in Registered Nurse (RN), there are several fields of specialization that one can pursue.
-The options range from Department Director, Nurse Administrator, Quality Improvement Manager, Nurse Manager, Ambulatory Care Manager, Director of Nursing, dental hygienist, Registered Nurse (RN), post-secondary teacher, researcher, registered nurse, EMT, LPN, LVP, and physician assistant to name a few possible career tracks.
+For students that earn a college degree in Registered Nursing (RN), there are several fields of specialization that one can pursue.
+The options range are seemingly endless for an RN. from Quality Control RN, Department Director, Clinical Development Specialist, Nurse Educator, Nurse Administrator, Charge Nurse, Assistant Nurse Manager, Quality Improvement Manager, Case Manager, Nurse Manager, Healthcare Informatic Specialist, Ambulatory Care Manager, Director of Nursing, Magnet Designation Hospital Manager, and Infection Control RN.

 Highest Paying States for Registered Nurses